xiyuzhai-husky-lang/impress/proses/0-overview.md

 # Overview

-We claim there exists a multitude of programs for computer vision tasks superior over deep learning that are
+We claim there exists computer vision models superior over deep learning:

-- as accurate or more
+- accuracy: equal or higher
-- much more efficient
+- inference efficiency: 20 times faster for MNIST, 100 times faster for ImageNet
-- truly robustness
+- robustness: theoreticall provable
-- fully explainable, just like a software.
+- explainability: just like software engineering.

 But they haven't been discovered yet because of two obstacles: